gabors-data-analysis/gabors-data-analysis.github.io/_pages/part3-qanda.md

 A: OLS is based on RMSE, but there are models that correspond to other loss functions.
 Quantile regression for instance is related to MAE.
 Also, depending on the actual business problem, other loss functions could be indeed used.
 In time series, for instance, MAPE is widely used.
 But, taking averager does not seem a sensible solution.

+>**Q: What do we do with the missing values flag variables if the coefficients are either close to zero or close to 1?
+Do we continue with keeping them in our prediction model?
+What happens to those missing values?**

+A: If flags are different from zero, they signal non-randomly missing.
+If so what happens next depends on what we expect in live data.
+If we expect missing values as well in live data, we should keep the flag, and use it as predictor.
+If we do not expect missing values in live data (rare case), they will not be used in prediction.
+But in any case, it is wise to investigate the source of missing - maybe data collection could be improved.

 ## Chapter 14

 >**Q: For K-fold cross-validation, after randomly reshuffling my data and splitting it to training-tests, can training data in each "K" overlap, or should they be distinct?**